Section 9-105: Control of Electronic Chattel Paper

 (b) Specific facts giving control.
 A system satisfies subsection (a) if the record or records comprising the chattel paper are created, stored and assigned in such a manner that:

-(1) a single authoritative copy of the record or records exists which is unique, identifiable and, except as otherwise provided in paragraphs (4), (5), and (6), unalterable;
+(1) a single authoritative copy of the record or records exists which is unique, identifiable and, except as otherwise provided in clauses (4), (5) and (6), unalterable;

 (2) the authoritative copy identifies the secured party as the assignee of the record or records;

 (3) the authoritative copy is communicated to and maintained by the secured party or its designated custodian;